oicr-gsi/shesmu/docs/ops-guide.md

 - `vidarr-workflow:`_name_[`/`_version_`]: The workflow that this action will run, both with and without the version.
 - `vidarr-state:`[`active`|`attempt`|`conflict`|`dead`|`finished`|`missing`]:
-	The action uses a state machine while its communicating with Vidarr.
+	The action uses a state machine while it's communicating with Vidarr.
 This is the current state of that machine.
 - `vidarr-attempt:`_count_`: The number of times this workflow run has been attempted.